 This is a slightly more difficult yoga pose, but it is perfect for strengthening your core.
 If you have any back pains, it might be a good idea to have something supporting you.

 As you are sitting down on the floor, rest your hands a little behind your hips and lean back enough so you can lift your bent legs off the floor.
 Make sure to keep your back straight!
 If you can, straighten your legs; if not, keep them bent.
-Slowly, stretch your arms in front of you, alongside your legs.
+Slowly stretch your arms in front of you, alongside your legs.
 However, if you find it too difficult, bring them a bit forward on the floor or hold the back of your thighs.

 This might be the most difficult position on the list – it is definitely a challenge, but it is not impossible!
 If you suffer from wrist and shoulder injuries or if you are pregnant, you shouldn’t attempt this pose.
-It's a great core strength building yoga pose, but it has injury risks too if you're careless.
+It’s a great core strength-building yoga pose, but it has injury risks, too, if you’re careless.

 Otherwise, the key is confidence!
 It begins with you standing and slowly shifting your feet apart until they are on each side of the mat.
 Next is the squat, but make sure to keep your thighs as wide apart as you can.
-As you move your upper body forward, place your elbows on the inside on your knees, and then lift your hands up.
+As you move your upper body forward, place your elbows on the inside of your knees, and then lift your hands up.
 Lean forward and place your hands on the floor ahead of you instead of right beneath your shoulders.

 To return, slowly place your feet back on the mat.